Spain Cruises

 What is the biggest ship that cruises to Spain?

-The biggest ship you can cruise to Spain is Royal Caribbean's Oasis Class ships.
-Last year it was Wonder of the Seas, this season it would be Symphony of the Seas.
+The biggest ship you can cruise to Spain can be found in Royal Caribbean's Oasis Class ships.
+Among this class is Wonder of the Seas.